emswift5th/JWeatherApp/Weather App Notes.md

 Classes should do one and only one thing, try breaking down Main.
 Breaking up WeatherApp.java

-Split off JSON/Jackson & network into directory - package
+Split off JSON/Jackson & jwnetwork into directory - package

 Jackson via DTO